 We discovered where all the white cows have been hiding, then followed a fence for a long while.
 Steep up followed a steep down through trees.
 We laughed at the overabundance of CDT trail crests nailed to a tree every 20 yards through a Disneyland stretch of trail.
 After filling our bottles at Rock Spring, cool and clear from a pipe, Spice and I struck out into the golden evening light to make a few more miles before camping.

 The vista across the flat Snake River Basin was incredible even before I noticed the towering peaks of Grand Teton National Park.
 It was just a distant silhouette, but it might have been the highlight of my day nonetheless.
 Not only is that range made up of some of the most jagged peaks in the country, but it is in Wyoming, the next state, the next milestone of our CDT journey.
 I stared long, I thought hard about the majesty of those peaks and what they represent.

-Not long after, we are cowboy camping in a meadow, hoping for a sunrise view, but also knowing that we should probably be hiking before sunrise.
-I eat cold ramen and chia seeds for dinner as an owl swoops repeatedly, silently above us, looking for his/hers.
+Not long after, we cowboy camped in a meadow, hoping for a sunrise view, but also knowing that we should probably be hiking before sunrise.
+I ate cold ramen and chia seeds for dinner as an owl swooped repeatedly, silently above us, looking for his/hers.
 Spooky.
 We made 20 miles despite the late start, and that’s pretty cool.
 Good views too, that will probably only get better.
 Living in the dirt.
 Are we still dreaming, or are we living the dream?